 Jazz It Up! at Seasons of the Vineyard

-Seasons of the Vineyard is located at 115 Plaza St., Healdsburg; the tasting room opens at 11 am, with live music from 4 – 6 pm on the Saturdays listed.
+Seasons of the Vineyard is located at 113 Plaza St., Healdsburg; the tasting room opens at 11 am, with live music from 4 – 6 pm only on the Saturdays listed above.

 Don’t forget that Members who join at a Jazz Advocate level or above receive a free subscription to the magazine.
 Why?
 Because DownBeat is a proud supporter of the Healdsburg Jazz Festival.

 Healdsburg Jazz Festival performer Charles Lloyd, who has brought his saxophone improvisational skills and inspiration to several Festivals – including a Sunday morning program for kids this year – is one of four named as this year’s class of NEA Jazz Masters.
 “Charles Lloyd’s fierce improvisational skills and interest in fusing jazz with non-Western musical styles established him as one of the key figures in the expansion and furthering of the art form,” reads the NEA citation.
 “Whether playing standards, avant-garde, or world music, Lloyd’s emotional, elegant playing spurs on his fellow musicians.”

 Others added to the prestigious list this year include pianist, composer and arranger Carla Bley (a performer in the 2013 Tribute to Charlie Haden), saxophonist George Coleman (who performed with Pharaoh Sanders in the 2000 Festival) and Chicago jazz impresario Joe Segal.

 The Healdsburg Jazz community congratulates all the winners, and we look forward to bringing more NEA Jazz Masters – past and future – to local stages.

 Hot Salsa Caps 10-day Healdsburg Jazz Festival